Hong Kong police expect 'violent attack' on sensitive Chinese anniversary

 The city’s leader, Carrie Lam, the focus of the unrest, made a last-minute decision to mark the People’s Republic anniversary in Beijing.
 The embattled leader had sent out invitations “requesting the pleasure of your company” at a flag-raising ceremony and reception in Hong Kong on Tuesday.

-Security was tight around the Convention Centre where the ceremony is due to take place, with roads closed and riot police on guard.
+Security was tight around the Convention Center, with roads closed and riot police on guard.
 A series of strikes are planned on Monday and multiple demonstrations are scheduled on Tuesday.

 It was not clear whether Lam was summoned to Beijing due to the escalation in the violence on the weekend.
 The government said Chief Secretary for Administration Matthew Cheung Kin-chung would stand in for her at the anniversary ceremony.